KamaliKalai/Hotel-Booking-System/README.md

    - Admin: `/admin/login` (use email: admin@example.com, password: adminpass – customize as needed)
 4. Test features: Register a user, book rooms, manage as admin.

-## License
-MIT License – feel free to use and modify.